ceros/jenkins-test-dummy/README.md

 # jenkins-test-dummy
-A dummy repo for testing jenkins builds against.
+A dummy repo for testing jenkins builds against...